compliance-framework/docs/docs/introduction/index.md

 ---
-sidebar_position: 2
+sidebar_position: 1
-sidebar_label: What is Compliance Framework?
+sidebar_label: The Continuous Compliance Framework
 ---

 # What is The Continuous Compliance Framework?